Leicester City F.C.: Records and statistics

-On 25 October 2019, the Leicester team set the record for the highest margin of away victory in English top-flight history, defeating Southampton 9–0 at St Mary's Stadium.
-In doing so they also tied the record for the highest margin of victory in Premier League history, equalling Manchester United's 9–0 home victory over Ipswich Town in 1995.
+On 25 October 2019, the Leicester team under manager Brendan Rodgers set the record for the highest margin of away victory in English top-flight history, defeating Southampton 9–0 at St Mary's Stadium.
+In doing so, they also tied the record for the highest margin of victory in Premier League history, equalling Manchester United's 9–0 home victory over Ipswich Town in 1995.
 As a result, Leicester City hold the all-time top tier records for the biggest defeat, biggest away win, and highest-scoring draw.

-On 8 December 2019, a 1–4 away win at Aston Villa saw the club set a new record of eight consecutive victories in the top flight.
-This surpassed the record of five consecutive wins during the 2015–16 Premier League title-winning campaign, and also overtook Leicester's previous all-time top flight record of seven consecutive victories achieved between December 1962 and March 1963.
+On 8 December 2019, a 1–4 away win at Aston Villa saw the club set a new record of eight consecutive victories.
+This surpassed the record of five consecutive wins during the 2015–16 Premier League title-winning campaign, and also surpassed Leicester's previous all-time top flight record of seven consecutive victories achieved between December 1962 and March 1963.

 On 15 May 2021, Leicester City won the FA Cup for the first time in their history, having lost four previous finals in 1949, 1961, 1963 and 1969.
 The club's record signing Youri Tielemans scored the winning goal against Chelsea at Wembley Stadium.

-On 28 May 2023, the club were relegated from the Premier League with the highest ever squad value and player wages outside of the Premier League's traditional 'Big-Six' clubs.
+On 28 May 2023, the club was relegated from the Premier League with the highest ever squad value and player wages outside of the Premier League's traditional 'big-six' clubs.

-In the 2023–24 EFL Championship season, the club made its best start to a league season to date, and the best in the competition's history (since becoming known as the Championship in 2004).
-During this campaign, the club set a new record of six straight away league wins.
-They also matched the all-time record of nine consecutive league wins home and away, and went four home matches without conceding for the first time since 1973.
+During the 2023–24 EFL Championship season, the club set a number of new records.
+They made their best start to a league season to date, and the best in the competition's history (since becoming known as the Championship in 2004).
+They also notably matched the all-time record of nine consecutive league wins home and away, and went four home matches without conceding for the first time since 1973.

+During the 2024–25 Premier League season, Leicester became the first team in English football history to lose nine consecutive home matches without scoring a goal.
+This was statistically the club's worst ever season in the Premier League era.

+During the course of the 2025–26 EFL Championship season, the club went 30 league matches without keeping a clean sheet between September 2025 and March 2026, which was their worst run outside of the top level of English football since 1948.
+On 28 February 2026, following a 0–2 defeat to Norwich City, the club recorded four consecutive home defeats for the first time outside of the top division since 1914.